 I feel like all the colorful boats nestled up against the shore instantly make this one of the prettiest places in London.

 It also kind of makes me want to sell all my earthly possessions, become a full-fledged hippie, and travel the world as I float on my boat with the greatest of ease.

 Yes, I’ve never actually owned or operated a boat myself.

 But whatevs.
-This is a fantasy and it doesn’t really need to be
+This is a fantasy and it doesn’t really need to be practical.

 This beautiful piece of London awesomeness stretches from Little Venice to Limehouse (Thanks Google maps.
 You rock my socks) and was carved out at the start of the 19th century.

 This pretty place in London effectively became a haven of peace and serenity for the city’s many boating enthusiasts when the Regents Canal Dock was closed back in 1969.

 A community of over 15,000 houseboaters has emerged, drawn to London’s vast network of canals, basins, and locks by a multitude of economic advantages as well as the allure of a nomadic lifestyle.